-Sleep Apnea Surgery in Princeton, NJ
+Sleep Apnea Surgery in Princeton and Monroe, NJ

 Sleep apnea can be caused by airway obstructions, leading to dangerous and disruptive sleep; surgery can clear the airway, promoting good health.
 Board-certified New Jersey otolaryngologist Dr. Scott Kay performs sleep apnea surgeries for patients in the Central New Jersey area, including those in Princeton and Plainsboro, at Princeton Otolaryngology Associates.